AICAE/3DPartClassification/Readme.md

 ## Literature view of existing models

-see another md doc
+see another md doc, or just see the paper, link to be added later.

-## Prerequisits
+## Hardware requirement: CPU is fine

-This method does not requrie GPU to complete the training, laptop CPU is fine
+This method does not requrie GPU to complete the training, laptop CPU is sufficient to run the test.

-### Tested platforms
+### Tested OS platforms
 The whole workflow has currently tested on Ubuntu 18.04/20.04 only, while it should work on windows, just taking time to sort out C++ building dependencies.
 OpenCV FreeCAD, and OpenCASCADE C++ dev env should be installed, which is troublesoome on Windows.

 Windows users can download the preprocessed data in numpy file format.